Matthew-Burkard/chromaformatter/README.md

 ```

 ## Usage
-Chroma Logging is works just like the regular logging module except
+Chroma Logging works just like the regular logging module except instead
-instead of a regular Formatter you use ChromaFormatter which takes a
+of a regular Formatter it uses ChromaFormatter which takes a boolean
-boolean to determine whether or not to apply color, and another boolean
+to determine whether or not to apply color, and another boolean to
-to determine whether to log in all bold.
+determine whether to log in all bold.

 ```python
 import sys